Where to Stay in Zanzibar: Best Areas & Hotels, and Updated Fees for 2026

 Paje – For Kitesurfers, Digital Nomads & Backpackers

 Why stay here: The southeast coast is all about laid-back beach vibes, kitesurfing, yoga, and coworking spaces.
-The small town of Paje is the backpacker and kiteboarding hub, with affordable hostels and beach bungalows.
+The small town of Paje is the backpacker and kiteboarding hub and attracts a younger crowd, with affordable hostels and beach bungalows.
+There are also some nice restaurants and nightlife in and around Paje.
+Stay in Paje Town if you want to have everything within walking distance.
+If you prefer more tranquility, head to Jambiani Beach just south of Paje.

 Highlights: